rixx/books.rixx.de/src/to-read/the-electric-kool-aid-acid-test.md

   date_added: 2020-08-15
 ---

 Nonfiction.
-Recommended in stead of *The Right Stuff* by danohu in Book Discord.
+Recommended in stead of *The Right Stuff* by danohu in Book Discord, who offered to lend me a copy.